takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

-The information contained in each entry returned from a Kernel Provider's :meth:`find_kernels() <.KernelProviderBase.find_kernels>` method consists of a JSON serialised dictionary containing the following keys and values:
+The information contained in each entry returned from a Kernel Provider's :meth:`find_kernels() <.KernelProviderBase.find_kernels>` method consists of a dictionary containing the following keys and values:

 - **display_name**: The kernel's name as it should be displayed in the UI.
   Unlike the kernel name used in the API, this can contain arbitrary unicode